Julien Bayou

 Julien Bayou (born 11 June 1980) is a French activist, lawyer and politician who has represented the 5th constituency of Paris in the National Assembly from 2022 to 2024.
 A member of the Europe Ecology – The Greens (EELV) party, he served as its national secretary from 2019 until his resignation in 2022.

 In September 2022, he withdrew from the co-presidency (leaving Cyrielle Chatelain as sole president) of the environmental group in the National Assembly and resigned from the post of national secretary of Europe Ecology – The Greens after accusations of psychological violence by an ex-companion, relayed by his opponent inside the party Sandrine Rousseau.

-Subsequently, Julien Bayou was cleared by the justice system, with internal and judicial investigations finding no wrongdoing.
+Subsequently, the case was closed without further action.
+It is also worth noting that his lawyer, Marie Dosé, was later placed under formal investigation for “concealment or alteration” of evidence in the Caubère case.
 He left Europe Ecology – The Greens and active politics.
 He now works as a lawyer, focusing on cases related to social justice and environmental protection.

 Family and education

 Julien Bayou was born into a leftist family.
 His father was an architect before becoming a healer in Béziers, and his mother, a teacher of economic and social sciences, "a real Maoist", who helped the FLN.
 His grandmother Marguerite is the former mayor of Saint-Chinian and his grandfather is Raoul Bayou, a former socialist deputy mayor of Cessenon-sur-Orb.
 Bayou studied at Lycée Turgot in Paris, before entering the Institute of Political Studies in Strasbourg and then the Institute of Political Studies in Paris.
 He obtained a degree in international economics, carried out in part during an internship in the writing of Alternatives Economiques, drawing up an inventory of internships in companies in France.
 In 2011, he obtained a law degree by taking correspondence courses.